ztec/blog/content/post/blog/hello-world/index.en.md

 I'm an unspecialized "tech" and like a lots of technologies and stuffs, here an incomplete list I think I will talk about.

- - Linux / Windows (Gaming is still a windows thing 😭)
+ - Linux / Windows (Gaming is still a Windows thing 😭)
  - Développement Backend
     - PHP (Nut I think everything has already been told)
     - Go